pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 apt-get install pkg-config libssl-dev postgresql libpq-dev
 ```

-And then we can install sqlx-cli with only support for PostgresQL:
+And then we can install sqlx-cli with only support for PostgreSQL:

 ```bash
 cargo install sqlx-cli --no-default-features --features postgres